firanto/PokeGo-Slave/README.md

 If your still have error on building it, try update your npm with 'npm install -g npm@next' with Administrator credentials.

 # Dependency
-This poject use API which can be found [here](https://github.com/cyraxx/pogobuf) The API has dependency to [node-pogo-signature](https://github.com/SpencerSharkey/node-pogo-signature).
+This poject use API which can be found [here](https://github.com/cyraxx/pogobuf).

+The API has a dependency to [node-pogo-signature](https://github.com/SpencerSharkey/node-pogo-signature).

 ### Thanks to:
 [cyraxx](https://github.com/cyraxx) who develop the pogobuf.

 [Spencer](https://github.com/SpencerSharkey) who provide the dependency for u6 signature.

 Chris who transpile the signature from native c to javascript.

 Everyone at pkmngodev who provide the base api.

 And thanks to [Arm4x](https://github.com/Armax) who provide the node's verison of pokemon go api for me to learn how the API work which you can found [here](https://github.com/Armax/Pokemon-GO-node-api).